-Warmshell internal wall insulation system is the result of this extensive testing, not only has it been monitored in situ for several years but Lime Green are the only supplier to have carried our fire testing, vapour permeability and impact testing on this breathable natural insulation - the system matches government recommendations and guidance for this use.
+Warmshell internal wall insulation system is the result of this extensive testing, not only has it been monitored in situ for several years, but Lime Green are the only supplier to have carried out fire testing, vapour permeability and impact testing on this breathable natural insulation - the system matches government recommendations and guidance for this use.

 Building Regulations and retro-fitting insulation

 There is still a lot of misunderstanding over Approved Document L which has been revised for 2022.
 Many still believe it requires damp proofing or vapour membranes to be installed, and insulation to meet new build standards with a U value of 0.30 for walls.
 In fact, the document has been written to allow for a holistic approach to ensure the house is warm and dry after retrofitting insulation on the inside.
 And this is not just for listed buildings - it is based on building physics, on keeping your building compliant; the sections outlined below can be especially relevant:

 1) Buildings which are listed, scheduled ancient monuments or in a conservation area are exempt if the work would change their appearance or character.
 See Part L Section 0.8